Evaringos/ProjectA/README.md

 ## Hello and thanks for visiting this page.

-*I'm solo Unity programmer* and this page is dedicated to my training.
+**I'm solo Unity programmer**  and this page is dedicated to my programming training and learning how github working. <br>
-So there is nothing useful for you now, i am sorry. xD
+So there is nothing useful for you now, i am sorry. xD <br>
+But if you really interesting, you can visit Unity3D-main branch and rate my work. :O <br>

 ---